multitudes/AdventOfCode2020/README.md

 ## Preparation of the environment

 Last year I did the challenges in the Xcode Swift playgrounds.
 I did encounter some problems though.
-Playgrounds are much slower in executing the code on their main page, they are doing quite a few checks in the background and it is fun to use them for try out some code, however they do not offer the true Swift speed of execution.
+Playgrounds are much slower in executing the code on their main page, because they are doing quite a few checks in the background and while it is fun to use them for try out some code, they do not offer the true Swift speed.
 This year I wanna try something different with the Swift package manager.
-This allows me to have an executable package and I can pack all my files in it.
-Also I could eventually make a library with the most used function and import it separately.
-Sounds like something new and exciting for me, so I can learn more about packages as well
+This allows me to have an executable package and to pack all my files in it.
+Also I could eventually make a library with the most used functions and import it separately.
+Sounds like something new and exciting for me, so I can learn more about packages as well!

 The way to do it is to create a new directory, call it like `AdventOfCode2020` and `cd` to it:
 ```bash
 cd /Volumes/iOS/AdventOfCode2020
 ```
 Next you need to init the package:

 ```bash
 swift package init --type executable
 ```

 This will create the necessary files, your folder structure will look like this:

 ```
 ➜ tree